Skip to main content

 Program Overview

-The AURCA program is excited to support a cohort of up to 35 OSU student researchers during the 2023-2024 academic year.
+The AURCA program is excited to support the fourth cohort of student researchers during the 2024-2025 academic year.
 Access to paid work is often a barrier to research experiences for students, particularly those who are economically at-risk and/or from populations historically under-supported in research.
 The AURCA program connects eligible undergraduates to paid research and creative opportunities with CAS faculty mentors.
 AURCA mentors receive enthusiastic mentees who expand research progress and cultivate new knowledge.

 AURCA at-a-glance